ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 #### Additional smoothing:

-While the sliding mean does some smoothing, it is usualy not enough to eliminate shaking.
+While the sliding mean does some smoothing, it is usually not enough to eliminate shaking.
 Aditional smoothing is done using a leaky integrator, with the formula: current_position = previous_position * value + tracked_position * (1-value).

 What this means is that the parameter is between 0 and 1, 0 meaning only using tracking data without smoothing and 1 meaning using only previous data.
 Decreasing this parameter will increase the speed, but also increase shaking.
 Experiment with diffrent values to find the sweet spot.